Zvi Preigerzon: Military service and higher education

-After a short and unremarkable term of service in the Red Army in 1920, Zvi moved to Moscow and was accepted into the Moscow State Mining Academy (today known as The Moscow Institute of Steel and Alloys) and with the passage of years became one of the foremost mineral processing experts in the USSR.
-Zvi's efforts were further recognized by the university as in 1935 he was made a Dean of the institute.
-However, his scientific achievements were not what made him a memorable figure in the Jewish culture - over the next fifteen years, Zvi's stories and poems continued being published in non-soviet Jewish journals such as Ha Tkufa (התקופה), Ha Olam and Ha Doar.
+After a short and unremarkable term of service in the Red Army in 1920, Zvi moved to Moscow and was accepted into the Moscow State Mining Academy (today known as the Moscow Institute of Steel and Alloys) and with the passage of years became one of the foremost mineral processing experts in the USSR.
+Zvi's efforts were further recognized by the university as in 1935 he was made a dean of the institute.
+However, his scientific achievements were not what made him a memorable figure in the Jewish culture – over the next fifteen years, Zvi's stories and poems continued being published in non-Soviet Jewish journals such as Ha Tkufa (התקופה), Ha Olam and Ha Doar.

 During these uneasy years, Zvi met his wife Lea (then residing in Krolevets), they were wed in 1925 and returned to Moscow.
-The couple had 3 children: Athaliah (Asya) Preigerzon (1928-2015) an accomplished physician in later life, Nina Priegerzon (1930–present day) a psychiatrist and published author and Benjamin Preigerzon (1937-2012) who followed in his father's footsteps and became an Engineer (educated in the same University as his father Zvi).
+The couple had three children: Athaliah (Asya) Preigerzon (1928–2015), an accomplished physician in later life; Nina Priegerzon (1930–present day), a psychiatrist and published author; and Benjamin Preigerzon (1937–2012), who followed in his father's footsteps and became an engineer (educated in the same university as his father Zvi).

-As an interesting side note - all 3 of Zvi's children and Zvi's wife Lea had immigrated to Israel in the 1970s.
+As an interesting side note – all three of Zvi's children and Zvi's wife Lea had immigrated to Israel in the 1970s.

 The Yiddish era

-With the Hebrew language being for all intents and purposes banned by the USSR the Jewish culture necessarily adopted Yiddish as their alternative language.
-These changes affected Jewish authors as they had to not only switch their language of trade but also abide by Soviet literary regulations - per the increasingly harshly enforced rules of censorship in the Soviet Union.
+With the Hebrew language being, for all intents and purposes, banned by the USSR the Jewish culture necessarily adopted Yiddish as their alternative language.
+These changes affected Jewish authors as they had to not only switch their language of trade but also abide by Soviet literary regulations – per the increasingly harshly enforced rules of censorship in the Soviet Union.
 Namely, all Soviet authors had to lionize the government and the activity of the Communist Party and to express admiration for all state heroes.

 Zvi ignored these mandates and continued writing in Hebrew, giving his characters simple Jewish names and complicated Jewish problems.
 The author did so as his works were secret and were not meant for Soviet publication.

-Most of Zvi's writing during this time were circled around the Character Benjamin the Fourth - as seen in the book When the Lamp Fade Away, this character was based on the author's self-image.
-The stories center around loving and soft-spoken persona - people trapped in the reality of revolution, war and the destruction of their religious and cultural traditions.
+Most of Zvi's writing during this time were circled around the Character Benjamin the Fourth – as seen in the book When the Lamp Fade Away, this character was based on the author's self-image.
+The stories center around loving and soft-spoken persona – people trapped in the reality of revolution, war and the destruction of their religious and cultural traditions.

-With the beginning of the Great Purge contact with international entities, let alone other countries, were becoming extremely dangerous.
-Zvi is forced to stop mailing his stories and poems overseas yet continues writing in secret.
+With the beginning of the Great Purge contact with international entities, let alone other countries, was becoming extremely dangerous.
+Zvi was forced to stop mailing his stories and poems overseas yet continued writing in secret.